Start building today!

 Lead and manage people

-Teaches the skills and knowledge required to lead and manage people individually and in teams, and support and encourage their commitment to the organisation.
+This unit teaches you the skills and knowledge required to lead and manage people individually and in teams, and support and encourage their commitment to the organisation.
+It requires the ability to lead by example and manage performance through effective leadership across all tourism, travel, hospitality and event sectors.

 Manage business operational plans

-Teaches the skills and knowledge required to develop and monitor the implementation of operational plans to support efficient and effective workplace practices and organisational productivity and profitability.
+This unit teaches you the skills and knowledge required to develop and monitor the implementation of operational plans to support efficient and effective workplace practices and organisational productivity and profitability.
+The unit applies to individuals who manage the work of others and operate within the parameters of a broader strategic and/or business plans.

 Establish and conduct business relationships